 Routes4U Grant | Roman Emperors and Danube Wine Route for EUSDR

-The project focuses on the extension of the Roman Emperors and Danube Wine Route in the EU strategy for the Danube Region (EUSDR) and networking between the existing members of the Route and positional Route members which gives a holistic approach of the project.
-Important aspects of the project is also the networking between SME’s and increasing the tourism value of the Route (contacts between operators and potential sites, visibility to tourists, identification and inclusion of SME’s from Slovenia and Austria into transnational RER & DWR service providers database).
+The project focused on the extension of the Roman Emperors and Danube Wine Route in the EU strategy for the Danube Region (EUSDR) and networking between the existing members of the Route and positional Route members giving a holistic approach of the project.
+Important aspects of the project include networking between SME’s and increasing the tourism value of the Route (contacts between operators and potential sites, visibility to tourists, identification and inclusion of SME’s from Slovenia and Austria into transnational RER & DWR service providers database).